 The Legal Resources Centre is a leading public interest law firm based in Johannesburg, with offices in Durban, Grahamstown and Cape Town.
 In addition to conducting precedent-setting impact litigation on behalf of vulnerable and marginalised people, they work on law reform and public advocacy, and conduct workshops and training with communities to help ordinary South Africans know and assert their human rights.

 The LRC’s National Director, Janet Love, also serves on the South African Electoral Commission.
-Janet is a Canon Collins Alumna who studied Zulu and Economics at UNISA with Canon Collins support from 1992-1993.
+Janet is a Canon Collins alumna who studied Zulu and Economics at UNISA on a Canon Collins scholarship from 1992-1993.